SirAndrewDillon/covid-tracker/README..md

 # covid-tracker
-A graph in React that shows all the Covid-19 stats.
+A graph in React that shows all the Covid-19 stats with Hooks, Material UI, Charts js.